 Capture calm: Interestingly most owners miss their dog’s calm behaviour.
 A typical scenario is the dog calm on her bed and getting ignored.
 However, as soon as she gets up there is a reaction from the owners.
 By mistake the getting up is rewarded while calm is ignored.
 This tells the dog being calm is not worth doing.
 We need to change our approach and capture calm.
 While this is not training per se, it should be a major part of our relaxation protocol.
-When you see your dog in a relaxed state of mind calmly with a low, gentle voice tell him he is a good dog.
-Do not use treats, do not move towards him.
-Otherwise he might go right back into working mode.
-Dogs do no come pre programmed to know what we want, so we have to let them know.
+When you see your dog in a relaxed state of mind calmly with a low, gentle voice tell them they are a good dog.
+Do not use treats, do not move towards them.
+Otherwise they might go right back into working mode.
+Dogs do no come pre-programmed to know what we want, so we have to let them know.

-It is a bit like focus, which is a state of mind that cannot be reached with training of attention cues such as look at me or touch only but depends on the relationship and connection we have with our dogs.
-But this is a topic for another blog!
+It is a bit like focus, which is a state of mind that cannot be reached with training of attention cues such as ‘look at me’ or ‘touch’, but depends on the relationship and connection we have with our dogs.
+And that is a topic for another blog!

 Barbara Hodel – Goodog owner First published by the Pet Professional Guild.